soggychips/TwitchPlaysDreams/readme.md

 <h3> About </h3>

 As of right now, this only works on Windows 10.
-I'll be looking into adding Mac OS support in the future.
+I may or may not look into adding Mac OS support in the future.

 Controller is emulated using [vgamepad](https://github.com/yannbouteiller/vgamepad)